-The Ninoy Aquino International Airport, commonly known as Manila Airport, lies 4.5 miles from the center of Manila.
-It is a hub for AirAsia Philippines, Cebu Pacific, Philippine Airlines.
+Flights New York (JFK) - Manila (MNL) with Philippine Airlines departs from the John F. Kennedy International Airport (JFK), Terminal 1, and arrives at the Ninoy Aquino International Airport (also commonly known as Manila International Airport) in Manila, Philippines, lies 4.5 miles from the center of Manila.
+It is a hub for Philippine Airlines.
 The airport offers a wide range of facilities, including food concessions, passenger lounges, retail sites, and transportation to ensure comfort and convenience for its travelers.

 Flights New York (JFK) - Manila (MNL) with Philippine Airlines operate throughout the year.
 The low season for flying on this route is July when the Philippines is experiencing winter.
 March and April are the high season for traveling to Manila, with more passengers choosing this period for their vacation.

-Flights New York (JFK) - Manila (MNL) with Philippine Airlines operates four times a week on a Boeing 777-300ER.
+Flights New York (JFK) - Manila (MNL) with Philippine Airlines operates four times a week on a Airbus A350.

 At JFK airport, there is a wide range of transport services available depending on the traveler's choice.
 There are shuttle buses at the airport which provide free services between the airport and New York City center.
 Uber and taxi services are also available to take travelers from New York or other centers to the airport.

 For travelers with private cars to take them to the airport, parking options are also available.
-Parking lots are available for short or long-stay options, with both indoor and outdoor parking spaces also available.
-The parking services are available at JFK at terminals 1, 2, 7, and 8.
+Parking lots are available for short or long-stay options.

-Companies at Manila Airport that provide rental car services for visiting travelers include Avis, Hertz, and 3click.
+Companies at Manila Airport that provide rental car services for visiting travelers include Avis, Hertz, and National.
 Most travelers prefer renting taxis as they are readily available at the airport upon arrival.
-However, for travelers with different preferences, there are online apps such as Grab and Uber, which may be more convenient, depending on your destination.
+However, for travelers with different preferences, there are online apps which may be more convenient, depending on your destination.

 Just like any other international flight, a passport is necessary for flights between New York (JFK) to Manila (MNL).
 With most international passports, travelers can get into Manila without a Visa for up to 30 days.
 For inquiries on visa information, contact your local Philippine embassy.

-Manila time is 13 hours ahead of New York City.
+Manila time is 13 hours (12 hrs daylight savings) ahead of New York City.
 The climate is also different between the two cities - while New York has extreme temperatures (freezing winters and hot summers) in the Philippines, the atmosphere is much more tropical with high levels of humidity and rainfall.

 The two places also have different currencies - in New York it is the American dollar, while Manila uses Philippine peso.
-Exchange rates currently sit at 50 Philippine pesos for one American dollar.
 Travelers from the United States can find currency exchange services at the airport, as well as banking services and a currency exchange.
 Visa and Mastercards are widely accepted throughout the country and can be used at ATMs to obtain local currency.

 The national language in Manila is Filipino, but many people can speak excellent English.
 Their etiquette is pretty much the same as America.
 Manila residents are notoriously friendly when it comes to welcoming visitors.